Xuefei98/CSCI1300-Fall2022/project/project2/project2pt1.md

 The zip submission should have three files for this problem:
 * `User.h`
 * `User.cpp`
-* A driver file called `readLikesDriver.cpp`, with only a main() function to test your member functions.
+* A driver file called `readLikesDriver.cpp`, with a main() function to test your member functions.
   * You must test the various values that readLikes can return using assert tests.
     * Some conditions in the list below are examples of things you can test.
 You can refer back to the examples for different things to test.
         * Verify the total number of users that readLikes returns.